Residential Roof Repair

 As your Colorado roofer, we install a variety of roof systems, from composite shingles, to concrete tile and Spanish tile, and metal.
 Some of our most popular shingles are the Class 4 Impact Resistant shingles.
 These shingles are engineered to especially withstand the frequent hail storms that are common in Colorado along the front range.

 In addition, we manufacture guttering to fit your needs: 5 and 6 in. seamless gutter, and 5 and 6 1/2 in. round gutters.
 We offer a variety of colors and also feature both 1/2 round copper gutters and chain gutters.
 Check our guttering page for details.
 As your Colorado roofer, we offer both service and materials that will meet and even surpass what you might expect from a local roofer.

 Brian Pierce Roofing makes sure that no detail is left unfinished.
-Whether installing shingles, tile or metal roofing in Colorado Springs, CO, when we leave your home, it’s going to look even better than it did before we arrived.
+Whether repairing residential roofs, shingles, tile or a metal roof that is leaking, when we leave your home, it’s going to look even better than it did before we arrived.
 On every project we perform, every inch of your landscaping is clear of debris, and every nail is secure.
 We understand how important it is to the health and well-being of your family that your home is perfectly taken apart and put back together, so you can be sure everything is done perfectly!

 Give us a call today (719) 630-1044 and give us the opportunity to discuss your particular roofing needs!

 Types of Shingles and Roofing Materials

 Architectural shingles compensate for extremes of temperature and wind by having both a thicker construction and excellent adhesive strips.
 Asphalt shingles generally have a life of 15 to 25 years.
 As you examine the types and quality of our composite asphalt shingle products, you'll see that there is a wide spectrum of what a new roof can cost.
 We are committed to providing you with the best roof, with the best quality installation for the price.